brakmic/OpenUI5_Table_Demo/README.md

 The Kendo-Scripts should go into *Scripts/vendor/kendo* directory and CSS-files into *Content/kendo*.

 I'm still experimenting with it, so expect some rough edges.
 However, there are a few helper modules for easier creation of tables & columns.

+**External services**

 To generate sample JSON-data for SAP Table I used <a href="http://www.json-generator.com/" target="_blank">JSON generator</a>.

 For Kendo-Grid the public <a href="http://services.odata.org/V3/Northwind/Northwind.svc/" target="_blank">Northwind Service</a> was used.

 <a href="http://requirejs.org/" target="_blank">RequireJS</a> is the module loader for all **advarics**-JavaScripts.

+**SAP-Scripts**

 SAP's Scripts are loaded separately and before the RequireJS starts.

 The scripts are located in *Scripts/advarics* directory.

+**Helper methods**

-There you'll find some helper methods for easier configuration of tables and other widgets.
+*Scripts/advarics/advarics.controls.js* contains some helper methods for easier configuration of tables and other widgets.

 So, instead of using raw
 <pre><code>table.addColumn({